Raphaela Mettig

 I currently work with Dr. Golden G. Richard III at ACL, where currently a lot of the research is focused on memory forensics.

-My research interests lie within operating system internals, reverse engineering, and binary analysis.
+My research interests lie in reverse engineering and binary analysis.
 Thus far, most of it has focused on malware analysis and on doing memory forensics with the Volatility Framework.
-Right now, my main focus is contributing to Volatility’s support of memory analysis on Apple Silicon.

 During my undergraduate degree, I managed a repository of over 30 million malware samples and built automation mechanisms to help process them into a database that could later be used for research.